Sv443/WHDL/README.md

 }
 ```

-- Only `.bat`, `.cmd` and `.sh` files are allowed, and the file must match `ALLOWED_FILE_PATTERNS`.
-This feature is disabled by default, because those file extensions are not included in `.env.template`.
+- This feature is disabled by default, because script file extensions are not included in `.env.template`'s `ALLOWED_FILE_PATTERNS`.
+- Only files ending in `.bat`, `.cmd` and `.sh` will be callable, even if other extensions are added to `ALLOWED_FILE_PATTERNS`.

 <br><br>

 <div style="text-align: center;" align="center">

 Copyright © 2025 Sv443 - Licensed under the [MIT License](./LICENSE.txt)
-If you like this project, please consider [contributing financially ❤️](https://github.com/sponsors/Sv443)
+If you like my projects, please consider [supporting the development ❤️](https://github.com/sponsors/Sv443)

 </div>